Student Assistance Services- The Health And Wellness Case Manager

-The Health and Wellness Case Manager is available during drop in hours at the Health and Wellness Center and the Gender and Sexuality Center weekly.
+The Health and Wellness Case Manager is available during drop in hours at the Health and Wellness Center.
 Drop In time can be utilized for setting up an appointment, meeting with the Health and Wellness Case Manager, or just asking questions and saying “Hello!”

 What Types of Activities May Take Place During an Appointment

 Each session will be individually tailored based on the purpose of the visit and the needs of the student, but there is some general information that The Health and Wellness Case Manager will need in order to best serve.
 This information includes the student’s name, ID number, and contact information.
 This information is collected so that The Health and Wellness Case Manager has the most up to date information as to where to contact the student for follow up, emergency contact, and to maintain records.

 The Health and Wellness Case Manager assists students with making informed choices, develop and reach their goals, and navigating University and/or community resources, just to name a few!

 - When is the case manager available to meet?

 The case manager has scheduled office hours, drop in hours, and available by appointment.

 - Why was I referred to The Health and Wellness Case Manager?